 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A7S II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The E-500 writes its imaging data to Compact Flash or xD Picture cards, while the A7S II uses SDXC or Memory Stick PRO Duo cards.
 The E-500 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7S II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-500 and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-500 was succeeded by the Olympus E-510.
+Both the E-500 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The E-500 was replaced by the Olympus E-510, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.